Sawangg/heraUI/README.md

 bun i react-aria-components tailwindcss clsx
 ```

-⚙️ Feel free to replace _(in Avatar & Text)_ the Nextjs Image and Link with your own components or HTML.
+⚙️ Feel free to replace _(in Avatar & Text)_ the Nextjs Image and Link with your own components or HTML if you're not using Nextjs.

 ## Documentation